 Amalia Mesa-Bains sharing her thoughts during the 1982 Califas Conference about the origins and development of the Chicano art movement by looking back at culture and identity.

-Amalia Mesa-Bains speaks about the Chicano movement in context of the university.
+Amalia Mesa-Bains speaks about the Chicano movement in context of the academy.

 José Montoya speaks about Chicano artists returning to their communities and their relationship to institutions.

 Judy Baca speaks about the process and responsibility of image makers creating public art.